awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 [ec2-user ~]$ sudo hdparm -z /dev/nvme1n1
 ```

 When you detach an NVMe EBS volume, the instance does not have an opportunity to flush the file system caches or metadata before detaching the volume\.
 Therefore, before you detach an NVMe EBS volume, you should first sync and unmount it\.
-If the volume fails to detach, you can attempt a `force-detach` command as described in [Detaching an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\.
+If the volume fails to detach, you can attempt a `force-detach` command as described in [Detach an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\.

 ## I/O operation timeout<a name="timeout-nvme-ebs-volumes"></a>